thejoshwolfe/poaf/README.md

 #### `ArchiveFooter`

-If index metadata is not enabled, there is no `ArchiveFooter`.
-This section describes the `ArchiveFooter` when index metadata is enabled.
+The `ArchiveFooter` is the following struct:

 ```
 struct ArchiveFooter = {